 The group uses Hip Hop dance as a vehicle to not only form stronger connections with young people but to also promote attitudinal change in our society towards both aged persons and youth.

 The group performed at the World Hip-Hop Championship in Las Vegas, USA (2013), competed in the New Zealand National Hip Hop Championships twice (2013 & 2014) and performed in the Taipei Arena, Taiwan to an audience of 16,000 (2014).
+In May 2015 they performed on a Ted Talk given by their manager Billie Jordan (yet to be released).

 They have featured in the news media all over the world from the front page of the Wall Street Journal to the BBC News in Europe to Chinese, American, Japanese, Taiwanese and Australian prime-time television.